 It is also available upon request for participants in Regional Meetings/Training Forums, International Junior Branch Conference, and the Global Conference.

-Please note that the cost of the CISV travel insurance for programmes will increase by 3% for the 2018 programme year.
+Please note that the cost of the CISV travel insurance for programmes has increased by 3% for the 2018 programme year.
 Optional coverage purchased for RTFs and other events will be priced differently.
-We’ll update this information nearer the time; this is just to make you aware that the change is due in the New Year.

 All claims under the CISV Travel Insurance are handled by a company called Intana